 44:31 It makes us happy too

-52:27 Our community
+52:27 Our Community

 This is recovery after stroke with Bill Gasiamis, helping you go from where you are to where you’d rather be

 Bill Gasiamis from recoveryafterstroke.com here.
 This is Episode 68.
-And my guests today, are the founder and software developer of Rewellio.
+And my guests today are the founder and software developer of Rewellio.

 Rewellio is an organization founded by George Teufl, an occupational therapist who was frustrated about the amount of rehabilitation time offered to his patients.

-Also, just before we get stuck into it, I wanted to let you know about something that I’ve been working on that I finally completed.
+Also, just before we get stuck into it, I wanted to let you know about something I’ve been working on that I finally completed.

 It’s a free webinar that people can download directly from recoveryafterstroke.com/webinar.

-Go to recoveryafterstroke.com/webinar to download a free webinar that I created for people on the recovery journey.
+Go to recoveryafterstroke.com/webinar to download a free webinar I created for people on the recovery journey.
 Everything I do at recoveryafterstroke.com is about creating a

 Thank you.
 It’s a pleasure being here.

 Thanks so much, guys.
 I’m excited about this podcast.
 I’m always happy about my podcast, but I love it when I find something unique that helps my community overcome challenges after a stroke.
 Andy, could you tell me a little about yourself, what you do, and how you became involved in this organization?